timurco/claude-settings/commands/commit-by-topic.md

 **Rule:** Maximize files per commit by topic.
 Only split commits when dealing with completely unrelated changes.
 **Format:** Always use heredoc format with ` ...
 EOF)` to ensure proper line breaks in commit messages.

+DON'T write at the end: 🤖 Generated and Co-Authored-By DON'T mention an AI participation